FinalyCode/FNAF-2/README.md

 # FNAF-2
 Fnaf 2 - Scratch Remake By Me

+WARNING: SOME BROWSERS WONT PLAY SOUNDS UNTIL THE USER INTERACTS WITH THE PROJECT

 How I made:
 First, I programmed the game in scratch, than used turowarps project converter to convert it to zip.
 This took 2 days to recreate, so I hope you enjoy!